skearya/me/src/projects/skearything.md

-vc and daily message logging
+a discord bot for logging vc sessions and daily statistics

-(wip)
+---

 ### example daily log